Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Fun Facts about President Harrison

-- Died on his 32nd day of becoming President, serving the shortest term of any U.S. President in history.
+- He died on his 32nd day of becoming President, serving the shortest term of any U.S. president.

 - At the time of his election, he was the oldest Chief Executive ever to be elected.